 - View all classified files in a central location.

 - Conduct research based on the level of classification and quantify the exposure of confidential information in cloud applications.

-Licensing options for Cloud App Security
+Cloud App Security licensing options

-Do you want to know more about Microsoft Cloud App Security?
+Want to know more about Microsoft Cloud App Security?
 Contact us!